 Instructions

-- Cook pasta in boiling water as per packet instructions.
+- Cook pasta in boiling water according to package instructions.

 - Peel and mince or finely chop garlic cloves.

-- If you use fresh spinach, chop it with a food processor.
+- If you use fresh spinach, chop it with a food processor into tiny pieces.
 If you use frozen spinach puree, let it thaw before using it.

 Making creamy spinach pasta sauce